BlogEmployee Communication Best Practices

 Some common internal communication challenges include information overload, lack of clarity in messaging, inconsistent communication, and difficulty in reaching remote or distributed employees.

 The reality is that when employees are engaged and interested in reading the communications sent to them, they become more closely aligned with the broader goals of the organization.
 However, as Gallup has found over and over again, employee engagement in the US continues to drop.
-Jim Harter, Gallup, chief scientist of Workplace Management and Wellbeing, wrote in April 2024 that 4.8 million fewer US employees were engaged in early 2024.
-In June 2024, he wrote that it was prudent to engage your workforce by empowering your management first!
-That takes us back to the leadership issues we mentioned earlier.
+Jim Harter, Gallup, chief scientist of Workplace Management and Wellbeing, wrote in April 2025 that global engagement and employee wellbeing fell for the second time since 2009.
+While individual employee engagement remained at 18%, manager engagement fell from 30% to 27%.

-Implementing best practices, such as clear and concise messaging, using appropriate communication channels, and leveraging technology tools, effectively overcomes these challenges and creates a more cohesive and engaged workforce.
+Implementing best practices, such as clear and concise messaging, using appropriate communication channels, and leveraging technology tools, effectively overcomes these challenges.
+It also creates a more cohesive and engaged workforce.

 Case Studies and Success Stories

 Learning from companies with successful internal communication strategies can offer valuable insights.
-Case studies provide real-world examples of how businesses use their internal communication tools and strategies to improve employee engagement, meet business goals, and foster a positive company culture.
+Case studies provide real-world examples of how businesses use their internal communication tools.
+They also provide strategies to improve employee engagement, meet business goals, and foster a positive company culture.
 These stories can serve as inspiration and best practice guidelines for others.

 For example, Paycor’s case study is impressive.
 This HR software company had all its employees working remotely, from home, soon after COVID-19 hit.
 It was a challenge they embraced, and the result was that they expanded and transitioned into the first fully virtual-first national technology company.
-Key to their success was the Cerkl Broadcast platform that enabled them to reorganize their communications strategy using their existing Intranet.
+Key to their success was the Cerkl Broadcast platform.
+This is what enabled them to reorganize their communications strategy using their existing Intranet.
 Open rates, click-through rates, and employee satisfaction and engagement improved.
 The rest is history.

 When Church & Dwight, a company recognized globally for its household and personal care products, reached out to Cerkl, one of their primary challenges was an inability to effectively engage their workforce.
 The Church & Dwight case study shows the positive impact of creating a seamless communication experience for employees that enhances engagement.
 The platform’s advanced features have also enabled the company to make vital data-driven decisions.